The Many-Worlds Calculus: Semantics of the Many-Worlds Calculus

 \section{Semantics of the Many-Worlds Calculus}

-Our calculus represent linear operators between finite dimension $R$-modules $(\FdM)$.
-In particular, in the case $R = \mathbb{C}$ we use linear operator between finite dimension Hilbert spaces, which correspond to pure quantum computations.
-More precisely, we will define two semantics, a world-dependent semantics $\interp{-}_a$ for every world $a \in W$, which will be a monoidal functor from $\ManyWorlds{W}$ to $\FdM$, and a worlds-agnostic semantics $\interp{-}$ from $\ManyWorlds{\forall}$ to $\FdM$.
+Our calculus represents linear operators between finite dimensional $R$-semimodules $(\FdM)$, or equivalently $R$-weighted matrices.
+In particular, in the case $R = \mathbb{C}$ we use linear operators between finite dimensional Hilbert spaces, which correspond to pure quantum computations.
+More precisely, we will define two semantics, a world-dependent semantics $\interp{-}_a$ for every world $a \in W$, which will be a monoidal functor from $\ManyWorlds{W}$ to $\FdM$, and a world-agnostic semantics $\interp{-}$ from $\ManyWorlds{\forall}$ to $\FdM$.